sftpplus/sftpplus-docs/src/doc_source/configuration/introduction.rst

     550e8400-e29b-41d4-a716-446655440000

-UUIDs are used by the server to support renaming of accounts, services, servers, etc., and to provide a detailed audit of all activities performed by an entity, even before or after renaming it.
+UUIDs are used by the server to support the renaming of accounts, services, servers, etc., and to provide a detailed audit of all activities performed by an entity, even before or after renaming it.